Hildesheim: Early years

-Middle ages
+Middle Ages

 When Hildesheim obtained city status in 1249, it was one of the biggest cities in Northern Germany.
 For four centuries the clergy ruled Hildesheim, before a town Hall was built and the citizens gained some influence and independence.
 Construction of the present Town Hall started in 1268.
 In 1367 Hildesheim became a member of the Hanseatic League.
 A war between the citizens and their bishop cost dearly in 1519–23 when they engaged in a feud.

-Reformation to 17th Century
+Reformation to 17th century

 Hildesheim became Lutheran in 1542, and only the cathedral and a few other buildings remained in Imperial (Roman Catholic) hands.
 Several villages around the city remained Roman Catholic as well.

 During the Thirty Years' War, Hildesheim was besieged and occupied several times: in 1628 and 1632 by imperial troops; and in 1634 by troops from Brunswick and Lüneburg.

 19th century

-In 1813, after the Napoleonic Wars, the town became part of the Kingdom of Hanover, which was annexed by the Kingdom of Prussia as a province after the Austro-Prussian War in 1866.
+In 1813, after the Battle of Leipzig in the Napoleonic Wars, the town became part of the Kingdom of Hanover, which was annexed by the Kingdom of Prussia as a province after the Austro-Prussian War in 1866.
 In 1868 a highly valuable trove of about 70 Roman silver vessels for eating and drinking, the so-called Hildesheim Treasure, was unearthed by Prussian soldiers.

 Early 20th century and World War II

-In the beginning of WWII, roundups of the Jewish population began, with hundreds of Hildesheim's Jews being deported to concentration camps.
-The city was heavily damaged by air raids in 1945, especially on 22 March.
-Although it had little military significance, two months before the end of the war in Europe the historic city was bombed as part of the Area Bombing Directive in order to undermine the morale of the German people.
-28.5% of the houses were completely destroyed and 44.7% damaged.
-26.8% of the houses remained undamaged.
-The centre, which had retained its medieval character until then, was almost levelled.
-The city as a whole was destroyed by 20 - 30%.
-As in many cities, priority was given to rapid building of badly needed housing, and concrete structures took the place of the destroyed buildings.
-Most of the major churches, two of them now UNESCO World Heritage Sites, were rebuilt in the original style soon after the war.
-During the war, valuable world heritage materials had been hidden in the basement of the city wall.
+Early in World War II, Nazi roundups of the Jewish population began, and hundreds of Hildesheim's Jews were sent to concentration camps.
+Hildesheim was the location of a forced labour subcamp of the Nazi prison in Celle, and a subcamp of the Neuengamme concentration camp.
+After the dissolution of the latter, the surviving prisoners were sent on a death march to Ahlem.
+The city was heavily damaged by British air raids in 1945, especially on 22 March.
+Although Hildesheim had little military significance, two months before the end of the war the historic city was bombed as part of Britain's Area Bombing Directive in order to undermine German civilian morale.
+As a result, 29% of the houses were destroyed and 45% damaged, while only 26% of the houses remained undamaged.
+The centre, which had retained its medieval character until then, was almost leveled.
+Destruction in the city as a whole was estimated at 20 to 30 percent.
+Around 200 out of 800 half-timbered framed houses survived.

+During the war, valuable world heritage materials had been hidden in underground cellars.
+After the war and its aftermath, priority was given to rapid building of housing, and concrete structures took the place of the wrecked historic buildings.
+Most of the major churches – two of them now UNESCO World Heritage sites – were rebuilt in the original style soon after the war.